Acorn Teapot, stoneware, 5 x 8; Blue and Green Garlic Keeper, stoneware, 4.5 x 4.5; Three Cornered Bowl, stoneware, 4.5 x 7

-Over 25 years ago my children gave me a gift of pottery classes and I have been making pots ever since.
-I was a studio potter at Creative Arts Workshop in New Haven for much of that time but have since given that up to spend more time in my own studio.
-I use stoneware and porcelain fired to cone 6 (2200 F) in an electric kiln.
-I make all my own glazes and like to experiment with different glaze combinations.
-I love the versatility of clay.
-My work may be thrown, hand built of a combination of the two.
-I use texture, slips and glazes to achieve a desired look.
-I continue to learn and explore by taking workshops; including a Women Working with Clay Symposium at Hollins University.
-I have also attended workshops with Jennifer McCurdy, Tom Coleman, Hayne Bayless, Jeff Oestreich, Nick Joerling and John Townley.
-Although I lean toward functional work I try to inject a decorative and playful feeling.
-I teach a hand building class at Gallery 53 in Meriden.
-I sell my pots at the Dudley Farm Gardeners Market in Guilford, Gallery 53 in Meriden, and Spectrum Art Gallery in Centerbrook.
+Over 25 years ago Nancy’s children gave her a gift of pottery classes and she has been making pots ever since.
+She was a studio potter at Creative Arts Workshop in New Haven for much of that time but has since given that up to spend more time in her own studio.
+She uses stoneware and porcelain fired to cone 6 (2200 F) in an electric kiln.
+She makes all her own glazes and likes to experiment with different glaze combinations.
+She loves the versatility of clay.
+Her work may be thrown, hand built of a combination of the two.
+She used texture, slips and glazes to achieve a desired look. she continues to learn and explore by taking workshops; including a Women Working with Clay Symposium at Hollins University. she has also attended workshops with Jennifer McCurdy, Tom Coleman, Hayne Bayless, Jeff Oestreich, Nick Joerling and John Townley.
+Although is he leans toward functional work she tries to inject a decorative and playful feeling.
+She teaches a hand building class at Gallery 53 in Meriden.
+She sells her pots at the Spectrum Art Gallery in Centerbrook.